thanhbn/qdrant-loader/docs/users/configuration/security-considerations.md

 ### Environment Variables (Primary Method)

 QDrant Loader uses environment variables for all credential management.
-This is the **only supported method** for storing API keys and tokens.
+Environment variables are used both directly by the MCP server and for substitution in YAML configuration files using `${VARIABLE_NAME}` syntax.

 ```bash
 # .env - Secure environment file (chmod 600)